• Home

 ER-phagy

 Autophagy (cellular self-eating) is another response to ER stress.
 Upon stress, cells turn on selective autophagy of the ER, which can occur by macroautophagy and microautophagy (Schuck, 2020).
 Our focus is micro-ER-phagy, which in yeast involves a spectacular ER restructuring that gives rise to multilamellar whorls.
-These whorls are then sent to the lysosome for degradation (Figure 3; Schuck et al., 2014).
+These whorls are then sent to the lysosome for degradation (Figure 3).
 We have shown that micro-ER-phagy does not require the well-known core autophagy machinery but depends on ESCRT proteins (Schäfer et al., 2020).
 Through micro-ER-phagy, cells may sacrifice parts of their ER to destroy protein aggregates.
 Moreover, when stress has been resolved, micro-ER-phagy can downsize the ER and reverse organelle expansion.
-In this way, the UPR and ER-phagy work together to refold or degrade damaged proteins and to expand or shrink the ER as needed.
-Hence, ER-phagy helps maintain ER homeostasis and may be relevant for diseases related to ER function, such as cancer and diabetes.
+In this way, the UPR and ER-phagy work together to refold or degrade damaged proteins, and to expand or shrink the ER as needed.
+Hence, ER-phagy helps to maintain ER homeostasis and may be relevant for diseases related to ER function, such as cancer and diabetes.
 We are keen to learn more about the molecular events during autophagy of ER whorls and to define the physiological roles of micro-ER-phagy in both yeast and mammals.

 Figure 3.
 Correlative light and electron microscopy of micro-ER-phagy.